OpenstackForkedProjects/openstack-tutorial/tutorial/preparation.rst

 You can persist those changes using by:

-- use iptables-save to save the iptables rules,
+- install iptables-save to save the iptables rules,
 - set net.ipv4.ip_forward=1 inside /etc/sysctl.conf.

 ..
 Next step is disabling the security constrains Neutron is a applying